BirchM93/Project2/README.md

 -   When all the following cards are matched, a white modal popup screen appears at the top of the screen.
 -   Indicates how many seconds it took for the user to complete the game.
--   Scoring system is calculated by a score of 1 (number of moves is 20 or more), 2 (number of moves is between 16 & 19) and 3 (number of moves is 15 or less).
+-   The scoring system is calculated by a score of 1 (number of moves is 20 or more), 2 (number of moves is between 16 & 19) and, 3 (number of moves is 15 or less).
 -   "Go Again" button on the bottom right of the modal screen when clicked will reset the panel and all the cards will be turned over.

 ### Further Testing